 The new vision of Global Cosmology provides potential explanations for both the energy source of the possible Small Bangs and the Theory of Cosmic Inflation applied to them.

 Surely, by using just a little bit of imagination, we could think of many possible causes of a Small Bang, related to black holes, such as:

 The collision of supermassive black balls

-The two supermassive black holes should have different spatial configuration right-handed and left-handed nature.
+The two supermassive black balls should have different spatial configuration right-handed and left-handed nature.

 Taking into account gravitational elongation –opposite to creation of loops or curls–, if a black hole and an anti-black hole were to collide, one right wing and the other left wing in nature, in this unlikely and hypothetical scenario would be an explosion of both and a consequent expansion of the local Universe.

 Physical limit of a big black ball